Avoid Fair Housing Pitfalls as a Texas Landlord

 • A clear way residents can submit a request

-• A consistent method to evaluate documentation (without overstepping)
+• A consistent method to evaluate documentation without overstepping

-• A written response timeline that’s reasonable
+• A written response timeline that is reasonable

 Occupancy standards: set them, apply them, and don’t freelance